Discordanian/AoC/2025/README.md

 Set SESSIONID as an environmental variable prior to launching the Godot engine.

 The days are set up to store and retain the test input day over day as is.

+# Thoughts on Conclusion of 2025
+I learned a lot about Godot.
+Originally I was making each day a static class, but there really is no reason to do this.
+And by not doing that, I can have class variables that are accessible to each function/method in the class.